moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 Certain `group::ide` issues may be categorized under the `(rd|webide)-workflow::ignored` label.
 These categories include:

 1. **QA-Owned Issues:**
-   - Issues owned by QA that may not require the standard remote development process.
+   - Issues owned by QA that may not require the standard Workspaces process.
 1. **PM-Owned Issues with `type::ignore`:**
    - Issues owned by Product Managers marked with `type::ignore`, such as reporting, blogs, OKRs, etc.
 1. **Long-Lived Security Issues:**
-   - Security-owned issues with extended timelines that don't align with the typical remote development workflow.
+   - Security-owned issues with extended timelines that don't align with the typical Workspaces workflow.

-This approach ensures that these types of issues do not have an undesired impact on our velocity, and that our remote development process remains streamlined while accommodating different issue categories that may not fit the standard workflow.
+This approach ensures that these types of issues do not have an undesired impact on our velocity, and that our Workspaces process remains streamlined while accommodating different issue categories that may not fit the standard workflow.

 ## 👏 Communication